Generalization Error Bounds for Learning under Censored Feedback: Problem Setting

-\textbf{Stage III: updating empirical distribution estimates.} After $T$ time steps (which can be fixed in advance, or denote the time at which a certain number of samples have been collected), the decision maker has access to $k_y$ new samples of label $y$ agents, having expanded its training data on label $y$ agents to (the non-IID collection) $\{x^y_1, \ldots, x^y_{n_y}, x^y_{n_y+1}, \ldots, x^y_{n_y+k_y-1}, x^y_{n_y+k_y}\}$.
-Accordingly, it will find $F^y_{n_y+k_y}(x)$, the empirical CDF of the feature distribution for label $y$ agents based on the total of {$n_y+k_y$} data points on those agents.
+\emph{Finding Error Bounds.} Stage II is repeated $T$ times (which can be fixed in advance, or can be the time at which a certain number of samples have been collected).
+At this time, the learner has access to $k_y$ new samples for each label $y$.
+These samples have expanded the initial (IID) training dataset for label $y$ into a now non-IID collection $\{x^y_1, \ldots, x^y_{n_y}, x^y_{n_y+1}, \ldots, x^y_{n_y+k_y-1}, x^y_{n_y+k_y}\}$.
+The learner finds $F^y_{n_y+k_y}(x)$, the empirical CDF of the feature distribution for label $y$, based on the combined {$n_y+k_y$} data points.
+The \emph{ex-post analysis} sets a bound on the error in this CDF estimate after Stage I. The \emph{ex-ante analysis} sets a bound on the error in this CDF estimate before Stage I.